Football coach tells Barton assault trial he found boss ‘in shock’ in tunnel

 Mr Stern said: “I was screaming ‘yes’, ‘yeah’.”

-He said he turned to the Fleetwood Town technical area as he celebrated in an “emotional reflex”.
+He said he turned to the Fleetwood technical area as he celebrated in an “emotional reflex”.

 Simon Csoka QC, defending Barton, said to Mr Stern: “It was a deliberate decision by you to go over and effectively celebrate in their faces.”